PuzzleServer/mainpuzzleserver/README.md

 # mainpuzzleserver
 The main repo for the Puzzle Hunt and Puzzleday servers.
+To get started with this project, check out the [wiki](https://github.com/PuzzleServer/mainpuzzleserver/wiki).